-Activities to Include When Calculating CEUs
+Activities to Include When Calculating the CEU

-The following learning activities are examples of activity types to include when calculating contact hours for CEUs:
+The following learning activities are examples of types of activities to include when calculating contact hours for CEUs:

-- Class/Meetings-Classroom or meeting session time led by instructor and/or discussion leader. - Self-Paced Learning Events-Activities in which a learner is engaged in a planned program of learning whereby the learner's progress is monitored, and the learner receives feedback.
-Examples include independent study, computer-assisted instruction, interactive video and planned projects. - Assessment/Quizzes/Written Assignments-Learner assessment and program evaluations. - Outside Assignments-Field trips, projects and assignments, which are an integral part of a course or program, may count toward contact hours; however, a standard number of hours should be assigned using the averaging method, following the conduct of a comprehensive pilot as discussed in self-paced programs discussed later in this document.
-If contact hours are assigned for the purpose of calculating CEUs, the sponsor has the responsibility to validate each learner's assignment completion. - Laboratory Assignments-Laboratory assignments tend to be an integral part of a planned program and are generally more structured than field experiences.
-Because the conditions for learning are rather consistent and the amount of time for assignments fairly even for all learners, the sponsor may choose to count each hour of lab time as a contact hour.
-If a considerable variation exists in lab conditions and time required for completing assignments by different learners, the sponsor should consider establishing a standard number of contact hours based on the average time utilized by a number of learners. - Field Experiences-Field experiences are similar to extracurricular assignments and provide learners opportunities to gain practical and realistic experiences, which cannot be acquired in a classroom setting.
-Such activities may or may not be highly structured, may vary in duration from one learner and location to another and may not be readily calculated into contact hours.
+- CLASS/MEETINGS.
+Classroom or meeting session time led by instructor and/or discussion leader. - SELF PACED LEARNING EVENTS.
+Learner activities in which a learner is engaged in a planned program of learning whereby the learner's progress is monitored and the learner receives feedback.
+Examples include independent study; computer assisted instruction, interactive video, and planned projects. - ASSESSMENT.
+Learner assessment and program evaluations. - OUTSIDE ASSIGNMENTS.
+Field trips, projects and assignments, which are an integral part of a course or program, may count towards contact hours; however, a standard number of hours should be assigned using the averaging method discussed in Self-Paced Programs below.
+If contact hours are assigned for the purpose of calculating CEU, the sponsor has the responsibility to validate the completion of the assignment by each learner.

+- LABORATORY ASSIGNMENTS.
+Laboratory assignments tend to be an integral part of a planned program and are generally more structured than field experiences.
+Since the conditions for learning are rather consistent and the amount of time for assignments fairly even for all learners, the sponsor may choose to count each hour of lab time as a contact hour.
+If there is considerable variation in lab conditions and time required for the completion of assignments by different learners, the sponsor should consider establishing a standard number of contact hours based on the average time utilized by a number of learners. - FIELD EXPERIENCES.
+Field experiences provide learners opportunities to gain practical and realistic experiences, which cannot be acquired in a classroom setting.
+Such activities may or may not be highly structured, may vary in duration from one learner and location to another, and may not be readily calculated into contact hours.
 Sponsors often view field experiences in terms of tasks to be accomplished rather than the amount of time involved.
-Because of the unstructured nature of many field experiences, sponsors may choose to use some checklist form to record the accomplishment of certain specified tasks.
-If the sponsor desires to count the field experience hours, the sponsor should first determine whether the field experience meets the IACET Standard.
-If so, a standard number of contact hours could be determined by calculating the average time spent by several learners in different field experiences as discussed in the later section titled Self-Paced Programs.
+Because of the unstructured nature of many field experiences, sponsors may choose to use some form of checklist to record the accomplishment of certain specified tasks.
+If the sponsor desires to count the field experience hours, the sponsor should first determine whether the field experience meets the ANSI/IACET Standard.
+If so, a standard number of contact hours could be determined by calculating the average time spent by several learners in different field experiences as discussed in the below section on Self-Paced Programs.